Johnny Wactor: 2 charged with murder in fatal shooting of former ‘General Hospital’ actor - KESQ

 They are set to be arraigned on August 29.

-The four suspects were arrested on Thursday, the Los Angeles Police Department announced at the time.
+The four suspects were arrested last Thursday, the Los Angeles Police Department announced at the time.

-Homicide investigators conducted search warrants at multiple locations throughout the city Thursday, during which evidence was recovered and the arrests were made, the LAPD detailed in an updated news release.
+Homicide investigators conducted search warrants at multiple locations throughout the city, during which evidence was recovered and the arrests were made, the LAPD detailed in an updated news release.

 CNN is working to determine if the men have legal representation.